A Critique of Joe Dispenza

 The director, William Arntz, has described What the Bleep as a movie for the “metaphysical left”.

-It is also very likely that Candace Port has heard about Steve Woolgar´s book Science.
+It is also very likely that Candace Pert has heard about Steve Woolgar´s book Science.
 The Very Idea.

 The movie has been described as “a kind of New Age answer to The Passion of the Christ and other films that adhere to traditional religious teachings.”
 It offers alternative spiritual and scientific views, characteristic of New Age philosophy, including critiques of traditional science, as well as critique of religion´s moral values (for my view of the problem of dismissing traditional religions, read my articles The Value of Having a Religion in a Spiritual Practice and A Critique of Stanislav Grof and Holotropic Breathwork).